 We All Commit to Student Rights to...

-Access to clean and safe schools, current curriculum, safe transportation, school supplies, 21st century technology, and to supports needed for learning assistance, specialized instruction, transitional bilingual education, and English language learning;
+Access to clean and safe schools, current curriculum, safe transportation, school supplies, 21st-century technology, and to support needed for learning assistance, specialized instruction, transitional bilingual education, and English language learning;

 Be known and cared for at school;

 Be listened to and have their voice heard;